Korean Skincare Mystery: Why Two 'Partion' Products Cost 7X Different - Manufacturer & Ingredient Analysis

 Cosmax's Technical Expertise: Formulating Tranexamic Acid + Arbutin + Vitamin C in one product requires advanced technology.
 These ingredients can oxidize or lose effectiveness due to pH changes, making the formulation ratio and stabilization system critical.

-Daiso Partion First Step focuses on basic hydration and soothing without functional ingredients.
+Daiso Partion First Step focuses on overall brightening with high niacinamide content, along with hydration and soothing.

 - 5 Types of Hyaluronic Acid: Hydrolyzed Hyaluronic Acid, Hydrolyzed Sodium Hyaluronate, Sodium Hyaluronate, Potassium Hyaluronate, Hydroxypropyltrimonium Hyaluronate